sindastra-docker/mangos-build/README.md

 # mangos-build
-Docker Build Environment for MaNGOS
+Build Environment for MaNGOS in Docker